CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/Getting-Started-with-Azure-Arc.md

     ![](media/guestvms.png "Guest VMs")

-1. In this exescise, you will onboard the ubuntu-k8s VM and the MicroK8s kubernetes cluster to Azure ARC.
-From the start menu of the ARCHOST VM, search for putty and open it with double click or other way.
+1. In this exescise, we will learn to onboard the Linux VMs and local kubernetes cluster to Azure Arc.
+So, here we will onboard **ubuntu-k8s** VM and the **MicroK8s** kubernetes cluster to Azure ARC.
+From the start menu of the ARCHOST VM, search for **putty** and open it with double click or other way.

     ![](media/startputty.png "Search Putty")